m0smith/genia-12-2024/docs/spec.md

 ## Overview
 GENIA is a dynamic scripting language designed for data processing and automation.
 It combines simplicity with expressive power, offering features like flexible function definitions, a Foreign Function Interface (FFI), and modular organization.

+GENIA is intended to have has small a footprint as possible to make it possible the easily port it between host environments.
+It will also be designed to be easy to learn and use, making it accessible to a wide range of users.
+It should run either hosted or complied.

 ## Features
 - Dynamic typing with extensive support for identifiers, including Unicode.
 - Flexible function definitions supporting native and foreign implementations.